 An equivocal diagnosis may be resolved by immediate imaging if available.
 Color Doppler ultrasonography of the scrotum is preferred.
 Radioisotope scrotal scanning is also diagnostic but takes longer and is less useful.

 Immediate manual detorsion without imaging can be attempted during the initial examination; its success is variable.
 Because testes usually rotate inward, for detorsion the testis is rotated in an outward direction (eg, for the left testis, detorsion is clockwise when viewed from the front—underneath the testis).
 More than one rotation may be needed to resolve the torsion; pain relief guides the procedure.

 If detorsion fails, immediate surgery is indicated, because exploration within a few hours offers the only hope of testicular salvage.
-Testicular salvage drops rapidly from 80 to 100% at 6 to 8 h to near zero at 12 h.
+Testicular salvage drops rapidly from 80 to 100% at 6 to 8 hours to near zero at 12 hours.
 Fixation of the contralateral testis is also done to prevent torsion on that side.
 When manual detorsion is successful, bilateral testicular fixation is done electively.

 Testicular torsion typically causes rapid onset of severe scrotal pain, nausea, and vomiting, followed by scrotal edema and induration.

 Neither urinary frequency nor fever rules out testicular torsion, but the cremasteric reflex is usually absent.

 Treat patients with suggestive clinical findings; reserve imaging studies for cases with equivocal findings.